Ziggy-Z/Comparing-Classifiers/README.md

 Each model was applied twice, first with default parameters and second with Hyperparameter tuning and grid search.
 This allowed us to assess for overfitting and get a better more accurate model.

 ### 3. Performance Comparison:
 The performance of the classifiers was evaluated using accuracy metrics with confusion matrices to understand the distribution of prediction errors.
+Accuracy is a simple and easily interpretable metric that is easier to understand by our stakeholders.
 * **Logistic Regression:** Gives us a robust performance with high interpretability, making it a strong candidate for understanding the influence of individual features.

 * **K-Nearest Neighbors (KNN):** Had really good accuracy score but was sensitive to the choice of n_neighbors and required careful tuning to balance bias and variance.